 Hearth - I don't know what it is about this place in the East Village, but I love it.
 Chef Marco Canora creates an atmosphere that feels like a cozy neighborhood restaurant, while serving up seasonal Italian food that continually rocks my socks.
 The price is also quite manageable ($86 will get you a complete tasting menu, although you can also order a la carte).
 UPDATE: Hearth is still a solid choice for a nice meal, but recently Chef Canora went through a major "healthy" lifestyle change and now his food reflects that new lifestyle.
 It's simply just not as good.
 It's still a fine meal, but it lost some of it's special-ness.

 You a fan of celebrity chefs?
 You might want to try one of these restaurants from one of the many TV chef personalities that set up home in NYC.
 I've been to them all and love them all!

 - Craft – This is Tom Colicchio’s (head judge on Top Chef) joint.

 - Marc Forgione – Iron Chef Marc Forgione

 - The Lambs Club or The National – Iron Chef Geoffrey Zakarian

 Looking for a really cool atmosphere where people get dressed to impress and the food is pretty great as well?
-Check out Stanton Social or Beauty + Essex.
+Check out Stanton Social or Beauty + Essex or Vandal.
 Run by Chef Chris Santos (a judge on Chopped), these Lower East Side restaurants feature awesome cocktails and a great menu of small plates meant to share.
 For an extra thrill, Beauty + Essex is actually located behind a pawn shop (and you have to walk through the shop to get to the restaurant).
 Ladies, head down to the basement restrooms, where you will be greeted by free rose champagne.